quietust/nintendulator/readme.txt

 - Slowdown
    Allows you to slow down emulation in order to better control
      the game you are playing.
+- Fullscreen
+   Switches between Fullscreen and Windowed mode.
+- Scanlines
+   Enables 100% scanlines in both Fullscreen and Windowed mode.
+      Scanlines should only be used in Windowed mode at 2X stretch.

 Sound Menu:
 - Enabled